cihai/cihai/doc/extend.rst

 Extend a dataset with custom behavior to avoid repetition.
 Create a :class:`cihai.extend.DatasetPlugin`.

-See our reference implementation of :class:`cihai.unihan.UnihanVariants`
+See our reference implementation of :class:`cihai.data.unihan.dataset.UnihanVariants`

 Datasets can be augmented with computed methods.